SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ### Sequence Nodes

-Method nodes have a body, represented as an `ASTSequenceNode`.
+Method nodes have a body, represented as an `OCSequenceNode`.
 A sequence node is a sequence of instructions or statements.
 All expressions are statements, including all nodes we have already seen such as literals, variables, arrays, assignments and message sends.
 We will introduce later two more kinds of nodes that can be included as part of a sequence node: block nodes and return nodes.
 Block nodes are expressions that are syntactically and thus structurally similar to methods.

 Return nodes, representing the return instruction `^`, are statement nodes but not expression nodes, i.e., they can only be children of sequence nodes.

 If we take the previous example, we can access the sequence node body of our method with the `body` message.